Submitty/submitty.github.io/_docs/developer/router.md

 public function showHomeworkPage($gradeable_id){...}
 ```

-Note that `{_semester}` and `{_course}` are actually special cases of parameters that are only visible to the router and are removed before calling the function.
-This is to reduce the redundancy because the controller methods do not necessarily need `semester` or `course` parameters.
+Note that `{_semester}` and `{_course}` are actually special cases of parameters that are automatically processed by the router.

-Also, note that parameters in the `GET` query are passed to the function too without the need for explicit definition.
+Also, note that parameters in the `GET` query are passed to the function too without the need for explicit definition as long as parameter names are the same.

 ```php
 /**